emintz/ArduinoLib/RTOSAid/README.md

 The test system is wired as follows.
 LEDs and their current limiting resistors are wired  by connecting

-1. A GPIO pin to a lead of a 510 Ohm resistor
+1. A GPIO pin to a 510 Ohm resistor lead
 2. The other resistor lead to the long (positive) LED lead
 3. The negative  (short) LED lead to ground